javolution/javolution-cpp/README.md

 ```

 In order to guarantee the worst case execution time, the size of the heap memory used by
-Java-Like Objects (derived from java::lang::Object_Type) should be set during bundle activation.
+Java-Like Objects (derived from java::lang::Object_Type) can be set during bundle activation.

 ```cpp
 int main(int, char**) {